ncatlab/nlab-content/pages/99.md

 * equipped with a [[derivation]] $d : W(\mathfrak{g}) \to W(\mathfrak{g})$ that makes this a [[dg-algebra]], defined by the fact that on $\mathfrak{g}^*$ it acts as the differential of the [[Chevalley-Eilenberg algebra]] of $\mathfrak{g}$ plus the degree shift morphism $\mathfrak{g}^* \to \mathfrak{g}^*$.

-This Weil algebra has trivial [[chain homology and cohomology|cohomology]] everywher (except in degree 0 of course) and sits in a sequence
+This Weil algebra has trivial [[chain homology and cohomology|cohomology]] everywhere (except in degree 0 of course) and sits in a sequence

 $$
   CE(\mathfrak{g}) \leftarrow W(\mathfrak{g})